What are the possible side effects of TECARTUS?

 During recovery at home

-When the treatment team thinks you are ready—at least 4 weeks after infusion—you'll no longer be required to stay near the treatment center.
+When the treatment team thinks you are ready—at least 4 weeks after infusion—you'll no longer be required to stay near a certified healthcare facility.
 If you had to travel for treatment, this means you can now return home.
 You may also start returning to your local oncologist for follow-up appointments.

 A patient recovering at home after treatment with continued caregiver support.